 Cruciferous veggies also make delicious soups and salads.

-A note about cruciferous veggies and leafy greens: they contain goitrogens which interfere with iodine, and iodine is needed for thyroid hormone production.
+A note about cruciferous veggies and leafy greens: they contain goitrogens that interfere with iodine, and iodine is needed for thyroid hormone production.

 This is important especially if you have hypothyroidism or an iodine deficiency.